JemRF/RF-Documentation/pages/mydoc/rf4_message_format.md

 ## Rationale for using LLAP

 The heart of this protocol is it's simplicity.
 The messages are easily human readable and the compact nature makes them desirable for radio communications.
 LLAP is also perfectly suitable for IoT applications where sensors and actuators need to rapidly and securely communicate small amounts of information using a very low amount of power.
 The simplicity of LLAP also benefits a non technical end-user wanting to implement fast, secure and long range radio messaging to their applications.
-The extention of 4 character ID was needed to support larger installation.
-It extends the ID range from just over 2,000 unique IDs to over 16M IDs.

 ## LLAP Protocol Details